-Our program focuses on alternative practice and careers, expanding your career opportunities after graduation.
-Additionally, you will learn about oral health from a global context.
+Our program also highlights alternative practice and careers, expanding your career opportunities after graduation.
+Additionally, you will learn about oral health from a global perspective.

 TWU stands out because it is affordable and offers a bachelor's degree in dental hygiene.
 I'm getting a great education that will lead to many career options.

-This program requires 60 hours, following successful completion of 60 hours of specific core and foundational prerequisites.
+This program requires 60 credit hours of coursework, following successful completion of 60 hours of specific core and foundational prerequisites.

-You must be immunized against Hepatitis B and hold CPR certification.
-Proof of immunizations needs to be submitted through Student Health Services.
-CPR/AED certification that is valid until after graduation must be submitted to the dental hygiene department by the first day of class.
+- CPR Certification: You must hold CPR/AED certification that is valid for the entirety of your time in the program.
+A copy of your CPR/AED certification must be submitted to the dental hygiene department by the first day of class.
 Typically, CPR/AED certification is offered during the dental hygiene orientation for students accepted into the program.
 Students should also be familiar with TWU’s Bloodborne Pathogens Policy.

 Full program requirements are listed in the Undergraduate Catalog.